 - Between March 10, 2020 (the day before the WHO declared COVID-19 a pandemic) and February 28, 2022, over 120,000 movement restrictions were implemented around the world.

 - Data from May 2021 suggests that in 99 out of 152 countries, migrants in regular situations have been included in national vaccination and deployment plans, compared to only 50 countries for migrants in irregular situations.

-- Approximately 86% of the world’s refugees are hosted in low- and middle-income countries, which face financial challenges and fragile heath systems.
+- Approximately 86% of the world’s refugees are hosted in low- and middle-income countries, which face rising inflation, financial challenges, and fragile heath systems.

-- According to the International Committee of the Red Cross, over 848 incidents of violence, harassment, or stigmatization against health care workers, patients, and medical infrastructure related to the COVID-19 pandemic were recorded from February to December last year.
+- According to the International Committee of the Red Cross, over 848 incidents of violence, harassment, or stigmatization against health care workers, patients, and medical infrastructure related to the COVID-19 pandemic were recorded from February to December of 2020.

 - The UN has appealed for a record $41 billion to help the world’s “most vulnerable and fragile” in 2022, an increase from the $35 billion requested for 2021 and double the amount sought four years ago.

 Last updated April 2022